cshenry/cookiecutter-henrylab/docs/guide.md

 - The upper bound allows users to upgrade to newer releases of dependencies, as long as the version number does not indicate a breaking change.

-According to the [Semantic Versioning][Semantic Versioning] standard, only major releases may contain breaking changes, once a project has reached version 1.0.0.
+According to the [Semantic Versioning][semantic versioning] standard, only major releases may contain breaking changes, once a project has reached version 1.0.0.
 A major release is one that increments the major version